-- An Averaged Perceptron Algorithm is motivated by the following considerations: - In real life, we want [more] guarantees from our learning algorithm - In the mistake bound model: - We don't know when we will make the mistakes. - In a sequential/on-line scenario, which hypothesis will you choose...?? - Being consistent with more examples is better (why?) - Ideally, we want to quantify the expected performance as a function of the number of examples seen and not number of mistakes. ("a global guarantee"; the PAC model does that) - Every Mistake-Bound Algorithm can be converted efficiently to a PAC algorithm to yield global guarantees on performance. - To convert a given Mistake Bound algorithm (into a global guarantee algorithm): - Wait for a long stretch w/o mistakes (there must be one) - Use the hypothesis at the end of this stretch. - Its PAC behavior is relative to the length of the stretch. - Averaged Perceptron returns a weighted average of earlier hypotheses; the weights are a function of the length of no-mistakes stretch.
+- An Averaged Perceptron Algorithm is motivated by the following considerations: - In real life, we want [more] guarantees from our learning algorithm - In the mistake bound model: - We don't know when we will make the mistakes. - In a sequential/on-line scenario, which hypothesis will you choose...?? - Being consistent with more examples is better (why?) - Ideally, we want to quantify the expected performance as a function of the number of examples seen and not number of mistakes. ("a global guarantee"; the PAC model does that) - Every Mistake-Bound Algorithm can be converted efficiently to yield such a guarantee. - To convert a given Mistake Bound algorithm (into a global guarantee algorithm): - Wait for a long stretch w/o mistakes (there must be one) - Use the hypothesis at the end of this stretch. - Its PAC behavior is relative to the length of the stretch. - Averaged Perceptron returns a weighted average of earlier hypotheses; the weights are a function of the length of no-mistakes stretch.